kazurayam/ForumTopic153991CustomKeywords/README.md

 ### Last response

 Let me tell you my guess.

-I think that the `CustomKeywords` class was originally designed to be used by the Test Case Editor in Manual mode.
-It is not meant to be used by human.
+I think that the `CustomKeywords` class was originally designed for the sake of Test Case Editor in Manual mode.
+It is not meant for human.

 Let me show you an example.